-Torrente ready for Sharjah battle after Andersson edges to pole position
+Torrente Ready For Sharjah Battle After Andersson Edges To Pole Position

-(MENAFN- Total Communications) Torrente ready for Sharjah battle after Andersson edges to pole position
+(MENAFN- Dubai PR Network) Torrente Ready for Sharjah Battle after Andersson Edges to Pole Position

 Abu Dhabi, UAE, 9th December, 2023: Team Abu Dhabi's Shaun Torrente and Sweden's Jonas Andersson have set the stage for another classic battle to round of the UIM F1H2O World Championship in tomorrow's Grand Prix of Sharjah.